microsoft/TemplateStudio/README.md

 Lastly, you can include test projects for your application to run unit tests or use Selenium-like UI test automation.

-After selecting the items wanted in your app, you can extend the generated code on [UWP](./docs/UWP/getting-started-endusers.md) or [WPF](./docs/WPF/getting-started-endusers.md).
+After selecting the items wanted in your app, you can extend the generated code on [UWP](./docs/UWP/getting-started-endusers.md), [WPF](./docs/WPF/getting-started-endusers.md) or [WinUI 3](./docs/WinUI/readme.md).

 ## Documentation